 FoodChain has a wide variety of intern opportunities for students.
 We would love to supplement your educational experience with real hands on work on our farm, developing curriculum, or learning the ins and outs of running and fundraising for a small nonprofit!
 In order to intern with us, we ask that you plan out a project for your time here that has accomplishable goals given the time frame of your internship and fits well within the frame of FoodChain’s mission and needs.

 To apply, please fill out the form found when you click Apply and send us a cover letter and resume.
 We look forward to working with you!

 The indoor aquaponics farm will accept interns who are interested in growing and maintaining the FoodChain farm.
-This could include work in expanding the output of our farm, including new ways to sell what we produce (e.g., restaurants or CSA), trying new produce in our experimental rooftop system, or working with our brackish prawn program to grow aquaculture marketing in Central Kentucky and/or design an aquaponic component for the shrimp system.
+This could include work in expanding the output of our farm, including new ways to sell what we produce (e.g., restaurants or CSA), or working with our brackish shrimp program to grow aquaculture marketing in Central Kentucky and/or design an aquaponic component for the shrimp system.
 This internship may have opportunities for in person work as well as virtual research and promotions work.

 The Processing Kitchen will accept interns interested in creating marketing initiatives around the locally processed products coming out of FoodChain’s Processing Kitchen.
-This can be for 1) meal kits 2) lightly processed local fruit and vegetables.
-Intern(s) would create materials to advertise to institutional buyers, distributors, as well as direct consumers.
-Also, if you have an interest in graphic design, event planning, or fundraising we would love to have your help and ideas for current and future projects!
+This can be for 1) mobile meals 2) lightly processed local fruit and vegetables.
+Intern(s) would create materials to advertise to institutional buyers, organizations who contract catering, as well as direct consumers.